-In the past five years alone, there are many examples of Christians in the military coming under fire for their religious beliefs.
-Some of the higher profile issues include senior leaders who have been chastised or punished for preaching while in uniform, Marines who have been relieved of duty for passing out evangelical coins to the Iraqi people, and chaplains who have made the news for burning Bibles.
+Some of the higher-profile issues include senior leaders who have been chastised or punished for preaching while in uniform, Marines who have been relieved of duty for passing out evangelical coins to the Iraqi people, and chaplains who have made the news for burning Bibles.
 These examples may leave Christian officers wondering about their role as ambassadors for Christ in uniform.

 Contributing to this confusion is the tension between our freedom of religion and our responsibility to follow orders that include not proselytizing.
 For evangelical Christians, our religious freedom includes the right to share our faith.
 So, where is the line between evangelizing and proselytizing?
 In military circles, the definitions of these terms are intentionally vague in order to prevent religious persecution on account of having a Bible, talking about God, or praying with others while simultaneously avoiding legal challenges to either definition or policy.

-Here a number of tools that a Christian officer can reasonably draw on while serving both our Lord and our country honorably:
+Here are 9 tools that a Christian officer can reasonably draw on while serving both our Lord and our country honorably:

 It is easy to underestimate the importance of support.
 A Christian brother or sister of the same gender-whether a mentor or a peer-can go a long way to encourage, correct, and instruct.
 Prayerfully seek opportunities to mentor those who are younger in their faith.
 If you do not have a mentor, ask a Christian to mentor you, and then make the commitment to stay in touch with him or her.

 At least as important as a mentor relationship is a mutually supportive peer-to-peer connection.
 Ideally, this relationship should be with someone you contact frequently.
 Many units may be too small, or an individual’s responsibilities within a unit may inhibit the opportunities for peer-to-peer bonds within the unit.
 In this case, pray for and look for someone outside of your unit.